Research evidence for 5C model

 1. The personal dimension

-The personal dimension is important as research shows that beginning teachers entering the profession will face situations which may lead to reduced self-confidence and extreme stress and anxiety - and may even cause the beginning teacher to question their competence as a teacher and as a person.
+The personal dimension is important as research shows that beginning teachers entering the profession will face situations that may lead to reduced self-confidence and extreme stress and anxiety - and may even cause the beginning teacher to question their competence as a teacher and as a person.

 ...Quality connections can support teachers through the initial survival stage and throughout the induction process as new personal hurdles are encountered.
 Other challenges at the beginning of one's career include lack of time, inadequate feedback and recognition, unrealistic self-expectations and difficulties in finding the right life-work balance.
 (Sorcinelli,1992).